This position has been filled for the Fall 2018-Spring 2019 Season

 Hello Music Educator!

-Our current conductor, Paul Ross, is planning to retire at the end of this school year.
+Our previous conductor, Paul Ross, has retired in spring 2018.
 Consequently, the MYO Board of Directors looking for conductors who want to be considered for this position.
-We plan to offer rehearsal conducing auditions beginning in the fall of 2018 and would like to make a final choice for a new permanent conductor by the spring of 2019.
+We plan to offer rehearsal conducting auditions beginning in the fall of 2018 and would like to make a final choice for a new permanent conductor by the spring of 2019.
+Aselection committee will interview candidates through this summer.

 Our regular rehearsal and concert schedule normally goes from the first week of September for an early December concert.
 Then we break until the week after the students return from winter break and rehearse until our spring concert in early May.
 Tuesday evening from 6:15 to 8:15pm is our weekly rehearsal time.

 The musical staff is composed of our conductor, two string coaches, and a winds/percussion coach.
-More information about our organization can be found at our website which is maineyouthorchestra.org.
+More information about our organization can be found on this site www.maineyouthorchestra.org.

-If you are interested in being considered for this position please reply with a resume and cover letter to Maine Youth Orchestra, P.O.Box 40, Yarmouth, ME 04096.
+If you are interested in being considered for this position please reply with a resume and cover letter to Maine Youth Orchestra, P.O.Box 40, Yarmouth, ME 04096 or email at MYO.ME1972@gmail.com.
 You may also contact us at 207-751-8031 with any questions.

 We look forward to hearing from you.